rlneumiller/open-space-mmo/brainstorms.md

 # Brainstorms

+## Procedural galaxy generation

+It's a quantum universe - it only exists if it has been, and remains, observed In the beginning astronomical observatories will be somewhat rudimentary, so  what is observable is what will exist

+## Procedural planetary system generation

+Create persisitent planetary systems only once they've been **discovered**

 ## 🤖 Automation as Agency

-**Core Concept**: Allow players to automate repetitive or non-critical tasks — just like you’d script them in real life — provided they manage the trade-offs: system upkeep, software complexity, performance degradation, etc.
+**Core Concept**: Allow players to automate repetitive or non-critical tasks — just like you’d automate them in real life — provided they manage the trade-offs: system upkeep, software complexity, performance degradation, etc.

 ---